 - Tap General

-- Tap Storage and iCloud Usage
+- Tap Storage (or Storage and iCloud for older iOS)

 - Look at available space under Storage not iCloud

-Many readers report that after deleting a bunch of old stuff and data off their iPads or iPhone, they no longer encounter this error anymore “a problem occurred with this web page so it was reloaded.”
+Many readers report that after deleting a bunch of old stuff and data off their iPads or iPhone, they no longer encounter this error anymore “a problem occurred with this webpage, so it was reloaded.”